Imran blames ex-army chief for fabricating economic crisis - ExBulletin

 Imran blames ex-army chief for fabricating economic crisis

-Lahore: Pakistan Tehreek-e-Insaf (PTI) President Imran Khan on Friday accused former Pakistani army chief General (Retired) Qamar Javed Bajwa of the huge economic and political challenges facing the country confronted, saying crises began brewing the day his government was overthrown, according to a media report.

-While speaking virtually on the ‘rule of law’ on Friday, the former prime minister said: ‘Due to the decision of one person, the PTI led government was overthrown and the crisis started. “, reported The News.
+While speaking virtually on the ‘rule of law’ on Friday, the former prime minister said: ‘Due to one person’s decision, the PTI-led government was overthrown and the crisis began’ , it has been reported.

 Khan was removed from office by a vote of confidence in the National Assembly in April last year.